gekkekoe/esphome-ecodan-hp/asgard/manual.md

 - **A 2.4 GHz Wi-Fi network** and a phone or laptop with a browser to complete initial setup
 - Basic knowledge of your installation: single or two zones, heating system type (underfloor heating / radiators), DHW tank size

-> **Note:** Asgard is a standalone, local device — it requires no cloud subscription or external account.
+> **Note:** Asgard is a local device — it requires no cloud subscription or external account.
 All control, logging, and the dashboard run on the device itself.
 Home Assistant integration is optional (see [Section 19](#19-home-assistant-optional)).

 ---